 - Lay the seasoned chicken evenly across the top of your onion layer.

-- Pour both cans of the cream of chicken soup, and the cream of mushroom soup over the chicken.
+- Pour both cans of soup over the chicken.
 Add butter.

-- Add seasoning (this is where I add the heavier pepper and seasoning salt).
+- Add the rest of the seasoning (this is where I add the heavier pepper and seasoning salt).

-- Set slow cooker on high for 6 hours.
+- Set your slow cooker on high for 6 hours.

-- 1 1/2 hours prior to serving tear up the biscuits into quarter size pieces and stir them in.
+- 1 1/2 hours prior to serving, tear the biscuits into quarter-size pieces and stir them in.

-- Open and stir 1 hour prior to serving because the biscuits with bulk up and stick together and cook on the sides if you don't.
-Pour in 1-2 cups of water if liquid levels have dropped and if desired, season a little more with the Lawry's Seasoning Salt.
+- Open the pot and give the contents a stir an hour prior to serving because the biscuits will bulk up and stick together and cook on the sides if you don't.
+Pour in 1 or 2 cups of water if liquid levels have dropped and, if desired, season a little more with the Lawry's Seasoning Salt.